YihanLi-erisaer/Algorithm-and-data-structure-Sokoban/README.md

 ```

 ## 7. Conclusion
 This project illustrates the application of classical AI search techniques to complex puzzle-solving.
-Through the rigorous analysis in Task 6, we demonstrate that informed search, coupled with domain-specific deadlock detection, provides a robust framework for solving PSPACE-complete problems like Sokoban.
+Informed search, coupled with domain-specific deadlock detection, provides a robust framework for solving PSPACE-complete problems like Sokoban.